-31 weeks pregnant, your baby is growing and growing and is now about the same length as from your elbow to your finger tip.
+When you are 31 weeks pregnant, your baby is growing and growing and is now about the same length as from your elbow to your fingertip.

 It is time to start preparing for giving birth.
-A common worry among pregnant women is how they are going to cope with the labor pain.
-In addition to various pain relief methods, understanding what the labor pain is really about, may help mitigating your worries.
+A common worry among pregnant women is how they are going to cope with labor pain.
+In addition to various pain relief methods, understanding what the labor pain is really about, may help to mitigate your worries.

 Additional developments are the ability to turn the head from side to side.